 Part of a series on building the bilingual teacher pipeline.
-Read the case study on Washington here.
+Read the profile of Highline Public Schools and Western Washington University's bilingual teacher fellows program here.

 At the start of the 2015–16 school year, the dual language immersion and world language programs at Portland Public Schools (PPS) were in a precarious situation.
 The district, which has offered bilingual instruction for several decades, was undertaking an ambitious expansion of these offerings as part of a larger effort to increase equity and close long-standing achievement gaps.
 However, with expanding dual language immersion programs in neighboring districts and small numbers of bilingual candidates graduating from Oregon’s teacher preparation programs, there was a dearth of educators to support the model.
 The district had been unable to fill 14 teacher vacancies and scrambled to adjust program models in some schools to cover the staffing gaps.
 It was clear that district administrators needed to take action to ensure that their dual language immersion programs had the staff they needed.